avanwinkle/synthea/README.md

 A project is defined by a JSON-formatted "layout" file, an optional banner image file, and an "audio" subfolder containing the cue files (accepting OGG, MP3, WAV, and other major formats).

+_TODO: Make a unique extension for the layout file, e.g. layout.syn or synthea.layout (or heck, even layout.json)_

 _TODO: Use [asar](https://www.npmjs.com/package/asar) to package each project folder into a single archive file with a unique extension, e.g. myProject.synpkg_

 #### Project Folder Layout